 \section{Introduction}

 High-order weighted essentially non-oscillatory (WENO) schemes \cite{jiang1996cient} are non-linear schemes which are generally suitable for the simulation of shock-turbulence interaction due to their high-resolution properties.
-However, there are still two important issues hindering its extensive application.
-One is that, WENO schemes are based on local characteristic decompositions and flux splitting to avoid spurious oscillation.
-But the cost of computing nonlinear weights and local characteristic decompositions is very high.
-The other is that, WENO schemes are more dissipative than many low-dissipative linear schemes, particularly in regions without strong shock wave but with large density variation or shear rates.
+However, there are still two important issues hindering their extensive application.
+One is that the cost of computing nonlinear weights and implementing the local characteristic decomposition is very high.
+The other is that WENO schemes are more dissipative than many low-dissipative linear schemes, particularly in regions without strong shock wave but with large density variation or shear rates.